-The second measure focuses on the big energy consumers.
-It contemplates the requirement of an energy audit in order to obtain the renewal of the environmental permit for establishments exceeding 3500 m^{223} .
-The energy audit allows a reduction of 13 % of final energy consumption.
-The decree concerning energetic audits has been approved the 8th December 2016^{24} .
-According to this framework, the big companies, defined by the number of employees and its energy consumption, must do an energy audit starting on 2018, this means in average 18 additional audits per year.
-In addition, the target is enlarged for commercial establishments, starting from 2018; commercial establishments with a surface over 1500 m2 must do an energy audit.
+The first measure focuses on the big energy consumers.
+It contemplates the requirement of an energy audit in order to obtain the renewal of the environmental permit for establishments exceeding 3500 m^2 (19).
+The energy audit allows a reduction between 7.3% to 7.88% of final energy consumption.

+The decree concerning energetic audits has been approved the 8th December 201620.
+According to this framework, the big companies, defined by the number of employees and its energy consumption, must do an energy audit starting on 2018, this means in average 14 additional audits per year.
+In addition, the target is enlarged for commercial establishments, starting from 2018; commercial establishments with a surface over 1500m2 must do an energy audit.

 In addition, there is the mandatory implementation of the local action and energy management plans (PLAGE, French acronym) in private buildings which surface exceeds 100.000 m2 and public buildings with an area bigger than 50.000 m2.
 The objectives of the PLAGE are to implement energy management measures, handle energy invoices, increase users comfort, improve air quality and reduce GHG emissions.
 This action starts on 2019.
 The first phase lasts 6 years and the subsequently phases have a duration of 4 years.
-The objective of the PLAGE is to obtain a reduction on final energy consumption of 10 % per phase.
+The objective of the PLAGE is to obtain a reduction on final energy consumption of 10% per phase.